 Availability: Nationwide delivery, including Hawaii and Alaska, if FedEx delivers in your area.
 Orders are flexible and customers can pick and choose when meals are delivered.

-Pricing: Meals start at $11.99 per serving and ship in increments of three recipes a week for two or four people, depending on the plan.
+Pricing: Meals start at $9 per serving and ship in increments of 2 recipes a week for 2 or 4 people, depending on the plan.

 Let’s face it, it's hard to stay on a regimented diet sometimes and there are days where one may crave less than healthy items.
 And when that day comes, Eatology will be waiting with open arms.
 Fresh, healthy ingredients make up their paleo recipes, which often turn heads as some of them feel like country home cooking and comfort food instead.